Why “Working From the Beach” Is the New Hustle Trap

 The “working from the beach” fantasy looks like freedom, but it often feels like pressure.
 Pressure to succeed, to do more, to do it all.
 And when we inevitably fail to live up to these impossibly high standards, it has a real impact on us.

-This is the honest truth: sitting on a beach with your laptop doesn’t automatically equal a life of balance, calm, or joy.
-For many women, it's the opposite - with patchy Wi-Fi, screen glare, overheating devices, and emails piling up while you’re nagged by the thought that you should be enjoying yourself more.
+Sitting on a beach with your laptop doesn't automatically equal a life of balance, calm, or joy.
+For many women, it's the opposite, with patchy Wi-Fi, screen glare, overheating devices, and emails piling up while you're nagged by the thought that you should be enjoying yourself more.

 The beach dream is more pressure than pleasure